Part II

 Spiritual Parallels: Intention, Illusion, and Inner Worlds

-Across traditions, spirituality has long echoed the principle of participation—the idea that consciousness witnesses and constructs the reality it perceives.
+Across traditions, spirituality has long echoed the principle of participation—the idea that consciousness witnesses and helps shape the reality it perceives.

 These teachings offer metaphoric and experiential parallels to our view of conscious co-creation.